UNSETTLED LANDSCAPES 2013 / 15

 WHITE SANDS I - III

-charcoal / oil on Stonehenge
+charcoal / oil on Stonehenge paper

-framed glass / maple black
+framed maple black / glass

 produced during residency at Santa Fe Art Institute, New Mexico, USA, 2013